jayaramcloud/nginx-ingress/README.md

 replicaset.apps/nginx-ingress-nginx-controller-559779bdcc   1         1         1       119s
 ```

+What happens when the Ingress Controller is installed ?

 ### 3. Get the IP address of the Load balancer and enter it in the DNS of the domain management interface:
 https://domains.google.com/registrar/reallifeprojects.com/dns#resourcerecords
 Custom records